eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 4.3 Challenges

-Below we list challenges related to the use of [WebAuthN] as the technical specification for pseudonyms.
+Below we list challenges related to the use of [WebAuthn] as the technical specification for pseudonyms.

 - Attestations may be linkable (see discussion in Chapter 5.1 and also Topic A) depending on the chosen type of attestation.
 - The information about the Relying Party is verified only by the Client and not by the Authenticator itself.